-As opposed to TTL flash compensation, some outdoor photographers use manual flash with a handheld Sekonic meter model that shows the percentage of manual flash in the total exposure, including ambient.
-When they discuss using 20% or 30% fill flash in daylight, their values just mean this same thing (as TTL fill at -2 EV or -1.33 EV TTL compensation.
+As opposed to TTL flash compensation, some Outdoor photographers use manual flash with a handheld Sekonic meter model that shows the percentage of manual flash in the total exposure, including ambient.
+When they discuss using 20% or 30% fill flash in daylight, their values compare to TTL fill at -2 EV or -1.33 EV TTL compensation.
 Note that ambient is normally significantly underexposed when using indoor flash (why we're using flash), but the opposite is true of normal outdoor fill flash.

 Note that if Nikon's default TTL BL flash mode (balanced flash), the system is already doing its own invisible automatic fill flash compensation (automation, typically already near -2 EV flash if in bright sun).
-This calculator is NOT for default TTL BL mode, but is instead for the actual TTL mode (non-balanced mode), where the user does the compensation (TTL BL is discussed here).
+This calculator is NOT for default TTL BL mode, but is instead for the actual TTL mode (non-balanced mode), where the user does the compensation (more below).

 In TTL mode (as opposed to TTL BL), compensation is measured from the metered flash level considered proper and fully exposed.
 This is independent of ambient, and is NOT measured from the existing ambient level, and this is the case applicable to the table above.
 However, default TTL BL mode is different, flash in a dark room of course stays strong, but automation reduces flash near two stops in bright sun (fill flash level).